What does a News Clipping Service do?

 - Measurable Results:

-- Clearly defined goals allow for the measurement of the monitoring’s success.
+- Clearly defined goals allow you to measure the success of your monitoring efforts.

-- Clearly defined goals allow for the measurement of the monitoring’s success.
+- Clearly defined goals allow you to measure the success of your monitoring efforts.

-Before diving into the technical aspects of setting up keywords, a client must first understand why they are monitoring the media.
+Before diving into the technical aspects of setting up keywords, a client must first understand why they are monitoring.
 This foundational step will guide all subsequent actions.

-Here’s a breakdown of why and how this is done:
+Here’s a breakdown of how to select your keywords:

 - Translating Goals into Search Terms: